Umm Salama: Death of Abu Salama

-Muhammad's era
+Muhammad era

-Umm Salama was married to Muhammad at the age of 32.
-Umm Salamah was a widow with 3 children and a fourth born almost immediately after their marriage.
+Umm Salama was married to Muhammad at the age of 29 Umm Salamah was a widow with 3 children and a fourth born almost immediately after their marriage.

 When Fatimah bint Asad (mother of the 4th Caliph Ali) died, Muhammad is said to have chosen Umm Salama as the guardian of Fatimah bint Muhammad.
 However, the latter Fatimah is thought to have married Ali in 1 AH or 2 AH, Fatimah bint Asad died in 4 AH, and Umm Salama married Muhammad in year 5, so any guardianship must have been purely nominal.

 The verse of purification (33:33) in the Qur'an was revealed to Muhammad in her house.